ox/resume/readme.md

 + Software engineer at an early-stage startup, helped build a lot of first iterations of many foundational pieces of software, all in Go.
 + Worked with UI/UX designers on prototyping and building out a vendor-facing product management system, used by all 1000+ vendors.
 The system allowed vendors to import, sync, upload products from their inventory systems (Magento, Shopify, Demandware, csv imports, etc) or to use Spring's.
 The system also allowed brands to control the way their brand page looking in the iOS app, schedule product releases, offer discounts, and manage a marketing calendar.
-+ Part of small team tasked with rebuilding the [Spring homepage](https://www.shopspring.com), enabling users to shop, track their orders, and explore other brands on the web.
++ Part of small team tasked with rebuilding the [Spring homepage](https://www.shopspring.com) using React, enabling users to shop, track their orders, and explore other brands on the web.
 I additionally worked on SEO-focused changes to improve Google Shopping ranking.
-I also built sitemaps for various crawlers, and tools to regularly export PLA to Google Shopping.
+I built sitemaps for various crawlers, and tools to regularly export PLA to Google Shopping.
 Our team was extraordinarily successful and was eventually responsible for the majority of revenue across the company.
 + Built a variety of admin tools for the Concierge (customer support) team that enabled them to trace order history and resolve customer issues.
 + Collaborated on backend systems that normalize and keep remote inventory system products in sync with our DB, and how product changes affect customer purchases.
 + Participated in regular on-call rotation, and helped flesh out the monitoring and alerting systems to send alerts to the appropriate people.
 This reduced engineer frustration (mysterious system failures) and improved time to resolving issues considerably.